NCAR/amwg_dev/README.md

 ## Development simulations
 The list of development simulations can be found under [Issues](https://github.com/NCAR/amwg_dev/issues).
   - Each simulation is represented as a github issue.
-  - Simulations can be sorted with labels (for instance, compset: FLHIST, B1850).
+  - Simulations can be sorted with labels (for instance, compset: FLTHIST, B1850).

 To request a new simulation run, please use the [Run request](https://github.com/NCAR/amwg_dev/issues/new/choose) template.
   - Please provide as much details as possible.